markusweiss/website/README.md

 ## 12-03-2024

-call talking Quiz idea
+call, talking about quiz idea

 ## 09-03-2024

-new idea Quiz
+new idea for a quiz
 -->
 ## 06-03-2024